01mf02/jaq/docs/corelang.md

-# Core filters {#jq-lang}
+# Core language {#corelang}

-Filters are the basic building blocks of jq programs.
+The jq language is a lazy, functional streaming programming language originally designed by Stephen Dolan.
+The jq language is Turing-complete and can therefore be used to write any program that can be written in any other programming language. jq programs can be executed with several interpreters, including `jq`, `gojq`, `fq`, and `jaq`.

+A program written in the jq language is called a jq program or _filter_.
-A *filter* is a function that
+A filter is a function that
 takes an input value and
 yields a stream of output values.